-Surplus food you cannot share after your collection
+What to do with food you cannot share from your collection

 What do I do if I am unable to share all food from a collection?

 We’d hate for food to go to waste, so the number one rule is to only collect what you feel you can share via the app.